ScreamingHawk/ScreamingHawk.github.io/_posts/2017-09-18-monero-mining.md

 <button id="toggleMiner" disabled="true">Loading...</button>

 If this doesn't update for you, you probably have [NoScript][3] or an ad blocker installed that is blocking the miner.
+If you want to see how this works, try turning them off and reloading the page.

 ## Future Work